Will Murray: Novels and magazines

-The Destroyer assignment had come about when Murray, editing Skullduggery, sought out Murphy and The Destroyer co-creator Richard Sapir for an interview, and later doing freelance research for Sapir.
-This led to his editing a Destroyer sourcebook, The Assassin's Handbook (1982) and eventually ghostwriting the series, beginning with the 56th book, Encounter Group (1984).
+The Destroyer assignment had come about when Murray, editing Skullduggery, sought out Murphy and The Destroyer co-creator Richard Sapir for an interview, and later did freelance research for Sapir.
+This led to his editing a Destroyer sourcebook, The Assassin's Handbook (1982), and eventually ghostwriting the series, beginning with the 56th book, Encounter Group (1984).
 He began writing the series regularly with the 69th book, Blood Ties, altogether ghosting book #69 through book #107, Feast or Famine.
 Murray has also written Cthulhu Mythos stories, including a pair of stories about Nug and Yeb, the Twin Blasphemies, and contributed single novels in The Executioner and Mars Attacks series.
 He wrote the retro-pulp collection Spicy Zeppelin Stories under various pen names.

-Murray, also an author of nonfiction articles about pulp magazine writers such as Doc Savage creator Lester Dent, and the Shadow creator Walter B. Gibson; since 1979, he has been the literary executor for the estate of Dent, and has published twenty-one Doc Savage novels from Dent's outlines under Dent's pseudonym, Kenneth Robeson.
+Murray is also an author of nonfiction articles about pulp magazine writers such as Doc Savage creator Lester Dent and the Shadow creator Walter B. Gibson; starting in 1979, he was the literary executor for the estate of Dent, and published twenty-one Doc Savage novels from Dent's outlines under Dent's pseudonym, Kenneth Robeson.
 His 2013 The Wild Adventures of Doc Savage novel, Doc Savage: Skull Island, teams him up with King Kong.

-In June 2015, Altus Press inaugurated the series The Wild Adventures of Tarzan in the novel Tarzan: Return to Pal-ul-don, an authorized sequel to Edger Rice Burroughs' 1921 novel, Tarzan the Terrible.
+In June 2015, Altus Press inaugurated the series The Wild Adventures of Tarzan in the novel Tarzan: Return to Pal-ul-don, an authorized sequel to Edgar Rice Burroughs' 1921 novel, Tarzan the Terrible.
 Late in 2016, Altus released a follow-up novel, King Kong Vs. Tarzan.
 Early in 2020, "Tarzan, Conqueror of Mars" was released, in which John Carter of Mars was revived.
 In 2023, Tarzan: Back to Mars was released.

 In October 2016, Altus Press released Six Scarlet Scorpions, the first entry in a new spinoff series centering around Doc Savage's adventuress cousin, called The Wild Adventures of Pat Savage.
 Murray wrote the novel from an outline written by the character's creator, Lester Dent.

 In August, 2018, Altus Press released The Spider: The Doom Legion, reviving the pulp hero known as The Spider, as well as James Christopher, Operator 5, and G-8 of G-8 and His Battles Aces fame.
 A sequel, The Spider: Fury in Steel, was published in January, 2021.
 The Spider: Scourge of the Scorpion and The Spider: The Hangman from Hell followed.

 In June, 2020, Altus Press released The Wild Adventures of Sherlock Holmes, collecting ten of Murray's Sherlock Holmes short stories.
 Four subsequent volumes were published between 2023 and 2024.